DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/calculateCustomSummary.md

 ---

-You can use the **value** field to access a column value.
-If you do not specify a [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column) by which to calculate the summary, the **value** field contains an entire data object.
+You can use the **value** field to retrieve the current column value.
+If you do not specify a [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column) for which to calculate the summary, the **value** field contains an entire data object.
 However, this object misses values from unbound columns calculated in the [calculateCellValue](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#calculateCellValue) function.
 If you need these values for your custom summary, call the **calculateCellValue** function from inside **calculateCustomSummary**, as shown below.
 In this example, the calculateArea (calculateCellValue) function creates an unbound column 'Area'.
 The same function is called from the calculateAreaSummary (calculateCustomSummary) function to compute the sum of areas for selected rows.

 ---
 ##### jQuery